 - If your savings are in a Roth IRA, RMDs are not required.
 However, if you are a beneficiary of a Roth IRA, have other retirement plan accounts, such as a previous employer plan, SEP, SIMPLE or traditional IRA, RMDs are required.

-Managing retirement withdrawals
+Managing your retirement withdrawals

 Managing RMDs should be part of your retirement planning.
 If you're nearing retirement age, make your calculations using the IRS resources or work with a